evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/11-design-principles.md

 # Chapter 11 — Design Principles

-> *The Design Principles define the visual, interaction and experience foundations of the Coach Portal, ensuring consistency, usability, trust and productivity across every professional workflow.*
+> *The Design Principles chapter defines the visual, interaction and experience principles that guide every interface within the Nutritionist Portal, ensuring consistency, usability, accessibility and alignment with the EVOXA Design System.*

 ---

 # Executive Summary

-The Coach Portal is a professional application designed for continuous daily use.
+The Nutritionist Portal adopts a unified design philosophy centered on professional productivity, scientific credibility and intelligent assistance.

-Its design language prioritizes operational efficiency while maintaining a modern, intuitive and trustworthy experience.
+Every interface element is intentionally designed to reduce cognitive effort, improve decision making and provide a consistent experience across the EVOXA ecosystem.

-Every interface element, interaction and visual pattern follows a common design philosophy that supports scalability, accessibility and AI-assisted decision making.
+The portal follows the shared EVOXA Design System while incorporating nutrition-specific visual patterns.

 ---